HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 # Transformations-and-Heightmaps-in-3D

 # Disclaimer!
-  I am unfortunately not able to share this source code due to academic integerity.
-However, I am able to share the executable and media files, so any interested people are able to run the application themselves.
+There are executable and media files, so any interested people are able to run the application themselves.

 The Program was written in C++ utilizing:
 - OpenGL